Rapha0511/subscription-app/README.md

 - Clone the project
 - Go to the root of the project
 - run `npm install` to install all the dependencies
-- run `npm install -g json-server' to install json-server, used to make a fake db
+- run `npm install -g json-server` to install json-server, used to make a fake db

 # how to run the application